 - With leads.
 With demand.

-And a great Stretch VP of Sales can come in and see say 30% annual growth paired with a beloved product and tons of leads … as an opportunity.
+And a great Stretch VP of Sales can come in and see, say, 30%-50% annual growth paired with a beloved product and tons of leads … as an opportunity.

-So if growth has slowed down, but you have happy customers, a mini-brand and leads … don’t hire your challenges from those VP of Sales candidates.
-And don’t assume you can’t hire one.
+So if growth has slowed down, but you have happy customers, a mini-brand, and leads … don’t hide your other challenges from those VP of Sales candidates.
+And importantly, don’t assume you can’t hire a pretty darn good one.
 Share the good, the great — and the challenges.

-You’ll be surprised that 1-2 stretch candidates at least are up for that challenge.
+You’ll be surprised that 1-2 stretch candidates are up for that challenge.